Australia - AU - AUS - AUS - Australia and Oceania

 Judicial branch

-highest court(s): High Court of Australia (consists of 7 justices, including the chief justice); note - each of the 6 states, 2 territories, and Norfolk Island has a Supreme Court; the High Court is the final appellate court beyond the state and territory supreme courts
+highest court(s): High Court of Australia (consists of 7 justices, including the chief justice); each of the 6 states, 2 territories, and Norfolk Island has a Supreme Court; the High Court is the final appellate court

 judge selection and term of office: justices appointed by the governor-general in council for life with mandatory retirement at age 70